nicolet5/DiffCapAnalyzer/chachies/tests/README.md

 # Unit tests

-- Test all cleaning functions
+- Test all cleaning functions:
 Results of unit tests:
 ```
 ```
 - Test all descriptor functions:
 Results of unit tests
 ```
 ```